Topology optimization of contact-aided compliant mechanisms for tracing multi-kink paths: Introduction

 \section{Introduction}

 A compliant mechanism (CM) relies on the motion obtained from deformations experienced in its flexible members to perform the desired tasks under an external actuation.
 Mainly, members' deformations are smooth; thus, output characteristics of CMs are attributed to smooth variations~\cite{kumar2016synthesis,kumar2019computational}.
 However, in many applications, smooth variations cannot produce the desired tasks, e.g., a path with multiple kinks (non-differentiable paths)~\cite{mankame2002contact,kumar2019computational}.
-One of the ways to achieve such tasks is to introduce ``contact constraint'' in the deformation history of the members~\cite{mankame2002contact,kumar2019computational}.
-Contact constraint can be generated due to interaction between member to member or member to external body~\cite{kumar2019computational}.
+One of the ways to achieve such tasks is to introduce contact constraints in the deformation history of the members~\cite{mankame2002contact,kumar2019computational}.
+Contact constraints can be generated due to the interaction between members or between members and external bodies~\cite{kumar2019computational}.
 The former is called self-contact mode, whereas the latter is termed mutual or external contact mode.
 When a CM uses or requires contact constraints to achieve the desired tasks, such CMs are called contact-aided compliant mechanisms (CCMs)~\cite{mankame2002contact}.
 These mechanisms can be optimized using topology optimization (TO), an intelligent design optimization technique to achieve optimized material layout within a given design domain~\cite{kumar2016synthesis,kumar2019computational}.
-There exist various TO approaches; herein, we adopt a feature-based TO method, material masks overlay strategy (MMOS)~\cite{saxena2008material} with contact constraint~\cite{kumar2016synthesis}, for determining the material layout of the CCMs that can trace paths with multiple kinks.
+There exist various TO approaches; herein, we adopt a feature-based TO method, material masks overlay strategy (MMOS)~\cite{saxena2008material} with contact constraints~\cite{kumar2016synthesis}, for determining the material layout of the CCMs that can trace paths with multiple kinks.
 Such CCMs can be used as mechanical compliant switches~\cite{nagendra2021topology}.